SaeSimcheon/recommendation_system/readme.md

 3. clustering -> recommendation in each group-(clustering based recommendation system)
-  - textbook -> **references** -> "The main problem with neighborhood-based methods is the complexity of the offline phase, which can be quite significant when the number of users or the number of items is very large."
+  - textbook -> **references** -> "The main problem with neighborhood-based methods is **the complexity of the offline phase**, which can be quite significant when the number of users or the number of items is very large."
     - S. Chee, J. Han, and K. Wang.
 Rectree: An efficient collaborative filtering method.
     Data Warehousing and Knowledge Discovery, pp. 141–151, 2001.